jgbaldwinbrown/isafasta/README.md

 ## Installation

-This program can be built with the following command:
+These programs can be built with the following command:

 ```sh
 make